Skip to main content

 Regional Director

-Inflation for the bottom 30% income households in Central Visayas slowed down to 5.2 percent in August 2024 from 7.7 percent in July 2024.
-This brings the average inflation for this income group from…
+Inflation for the bottom 30% income households in Central Visayas slowed down to 3.1 percent in November 2024 from 3.6 percent in October 2024.
+This brings the average inflation for this income group…